ryardley/indexr/README.md

  └── foo
 ```

-If we run this in a node file somewhere:
+We run this in a node file somewhere:

 ```javascript
 import indexr from 'indexr';